vippsas/vipps-login-wordpress/readme.txt

-=== Login with Vipps ===
+=== Login with Vipps and MobilePay ===
-Contributors: wphostingdev,iverok,perwilhelmsen
+Contributors: wphostingdev,iverok,perwilhelmsen,nikolaidev
-Tags: woocommerce,vipps,login
+Tags: woocommerce,vipps,mobilepay,login
 Requires at least: 4.9.6
-Tested up to: 6.5.0
+Tested up to: 6.5.2
 Requires PHP: 7.2
-Stable tag: 1.2.8
+Stable tag: 1.3.0
 License: MIT
 License URI: https://choosealicense.com/licenses/mit/

-Login with Vipps is the easiest way to sign in and create an account.
+Login with Vipps and MobilePay is the easiest way to sign in and create an account.
 No need to worry about usernames and passwords.

 == Description ==
-Login with Vipps offers super-easy registration and login from the leading smart-payment app in Norway with more than 3.9 million users.
+Login with Vipps and MobilePay offers super-easy registration and login from the leading smart-payment app in Norway with more than 4.2 million users.
+MobilePay is used by more than 75 % of Denmark's population (4.4 million users), and more than 36 % of Finland's population (2 million users).
 There is no easier login.
 No more usernames or passwords.
-Vipps, and your customers are logged in.

 The users need only remember their phone number.
-They are also able to provide information that websites often require, like e-mail, phone numbers and addresses, from their Vipps profile with no tedious data entry.
+They are also able to provide information that websites often require, like e-mail, phone numbers and addresses, from their Vipps MobilePay profile with no tedious data entry.

-Logg in with Vipps is fully integrated into WordPress and WooCommerce and is free for both users and webshops.
+Logg in with Vipps and MobilePay is fully integrated into WordPress and WooCommerce and is free for both users and webshops.
 The plugin is easy to modify for your own applications.

 This solution is great for all websites that wants to:

  * Get more logged-in users
- * All Vipps-users can create a profile on your website with just one click, and can be logged in directly on the next visit
+ * All Vipps and MobilePay-users can create a profile on your website with just one click, and can be logged in directly on the next visit
  * You can modify content, messaging and retrieve stored shopping carts for the user
  * Your customers can see order histories and potentially register product returns
  * More logged-in users gives you better overview and better conversion rates

-== Free for consumers and webshops ==
-Login with Vipps is free for both websites and end users.

 == Get started ==

- * If you are a user of Vipps for E-Commerce, you can add Login with Vipps to your account on https://portal.vippsmobilepay.com and find your API-keys there - see "Installation" for more details.
+ * If you are a user of Vipps and MobilePay for E-Commerce, you can add Login with Vipps and MobilePay to your account on https://portal.vippsmobilepay.com and find your API-keys there - see "Installation" for more details.
- * If you do not have an account with Vipps, you can order this here: https://vipps.no/produkter-og-tjenester/bedrift/innlogging-og-identifisering/logg-inn-med-vipps/#kom-i-gang .
+ * If you do not have an account with Vipps Mobilepay, you can order this here: https://vippsmobilepay.com/no/priser/logg-inn .
 When the order has been processed, you will be notified and you will be able to retrieve the API-keys on https://portal.vippsmobilepay.com .
 Then see "Installation" for the next steps.

 == Requirements ==